HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 {{<gfigure src="/images/thread/udp over 6LoWPAN.png">}}

 # FAQ - Discussion
-* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the discourse forum
+* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the github forum
-{{<icon_button text="Home Smart Mesh - OpenThread category" href="https://homesmartmesh.discourse.group/c/networks/openthread" icon="discourse" >}}
+{{<icon_button text="Home Smart Mesh - OpenThread category" href="https://github.com/HomeSmartMesh/sdk-hsm-sensortag/discussions" icon="github" >}}

 * see also